PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

   - [wallet\_supportedWalletApi :](#wallet_supportedwalletapi-)
 - [Wallet API version :](#wallet-api-version-)
 - [Subscription to events :](#subscription-to-events-)

+# From get-starknet v3 to v4 :
+As you will discover hereunder, the Starknet Window Object (SWO) is still there, but it includes no more any Provider or Account.
+The already existing `.request()` method is still there, and nearly everything is now processed through it.
+The handling of events has not changed, and is still managed with the methods `.on()` & .`off()`.

+# Onboarding with get-starknet V4 :
+This documentation is mainly focused on migration from existing wallets using get-Starknet v3, but it can also be used by all new teams that wants to implement Starknet directly with get-Starknet v4.

+Nevertheless, some preliminary concepts have to be assimilated :
+## Starknet :
+As Starknet network is not EVM compatible, some new concepts have to be understood prior of coding.
+Read the official Starknet documentation https://docs.starknet.io/, especially the Architecture chapter.

+## Starknet.js :
+The SDK to use to communicate with Starknet is the npm library `starknet`.
+Even if `ethers` library users will recognize many known concepts in Starknet.js, it's important to read the official documentation : https://www.starknetjs.com/, particularly the [guides](https://www.starknetjs.com/docs/next/guides/intro).

+##  RpcProvider :
+There are 2 Starknet networks :
+- Starknet Mainnet (linked to L1 Ethereum Mainnet)
+- Starknet Testnet (linked to L1 Sepolia Testnet)

+All the interactions to perform with a Starknet network have to be processed through a RpcProvider.

+Read this [guide](https://www.starknetjs.com/docs/next/guides/connect_network) to connect a RpcProvider.

+## Account Contract :
+In Starknet, everything is a contract, including the accounts.
+Contracts are deployed as children of a class.
+So, you have to select an account class (or create your own class) for your wallet.
+Read this [guide](https://www.starknetjs.com/docs/next/guides/create_account) to create a Starknet account.

 # SWO V4 (Starknet Window Object) :
 The Wallet has still to create a new object called SWO (Starknet Window Object), and to implement it into the global `window` object (representing the browser's window).
 The SWO name has still to start with `starknet` and should not use a name already implemented by the other wallets.